noctialisy/noctia-discordbot/README.txt

 - /rp_rest -> Make your character rest (This restores HP/MP/SP and allows you to level up)
 - /rp_action -> Allow you to cast a skill on self or a target (Base skills are Attack, Defend, Heal, Pat... etc)
-- /rp_spawn_enemy -> Spawns an instance of Amalia with random generated stats.
-She carries (10 exp) so on win you can get points to level up your chars
+- /rp_spawn_enemy -> Spawns an Enemy either randomly or with set stats (Can only be used by GMs - People with GM role)

 - /roll_dice -> Roll one or more D&D dices (If you have an RP character those rolls take into account your stats, otherwise are generic)

-Next steps:
+Next steps (Currently working on):
-- Currently working on database and items.
+- Database and items
-- Battle system and skills.
-My idea is to allow anyone to battle anything (probably would need a confirmation or something) and use the same system for enemies and characters.
-This means losing to the same enemies will give that specific enemy experience and eventually will get stronger and stronger.
-- Some form of training system because of the afore mentioned
-- NPCs...
-I plan to procedurally generate those and they will be part of the procedurally generated locations / dungeons and such
-- Quests
+- Battle system

 More stuff will come in the future!
 I'll update this message as I add functionalities~ ^^